 MAVA is also conducting ongoing research in the form of interviews and case studies.
 If your organization is interested in meeting with MAVA to share your experiences with engaging volunteers from racially and ethnically diverse communities, please contact Lisa Joyslin at email@example.com and she will be in touch to schedule a time to connect.

 Training and Consulting

 MAVA created a training curriculum around the 8 Strategies for Creating a More Inclusive Volunteer Program.
-The training will be presented at MAVA's 2018 Annual Conference (June 6-8 in St. Paul) and is also available on a contract basis either in-person or via webinar.
+This training has been presented to over 500 individuals in the last two years, and is available on a contract basis either in-person or via webinar.

 MAVA is also available for consulting work around inclusive volunteerism.
 If your organization or government is seeking guidance in recruiting volunteers from diverse communities or creating a more inclusive volunteer program, please reach out and we will be happy to discuss our consulting opportunities and how they may fit with your needs.

 For more information please contact Lisa Joyslin, Inclusive Volunteerism Program Manager, at firstname.lastname@example.org.